Øllebrød: Ingredients

 Traditionally, øllebrød was made using leftover rye bread scraps, including hard end crusts that otherwise would be discarded.
 The bread would be soaked in water overnight before being boiled with hvidtøl.
 It is best made of traditional rye bread of fine-ground flour.
 Since the 1970s, whole-grain rye bread, or rye bread with whole sunflower seeds, pumpkin seeds or similar, have become increasingly popular, but the grains or seeds will make a lumpy øllebrød, unless it is puréed with a blender or passed through a sieve.

 Formerly, øllebrød would be served unsweetened and could be part of all meals of the day.
 Today, it is often made using fresh rye bread and sweetened with sugar.
 It is eaten for breakfast with milk, cream, whipped cream, or an egg yolk beaten with sugar.
 Some modern variations also spice it with lemon peel, orange peel or vanilla, but many Danes disapprove of this since øllebrød is (by most) not regarded as a dessert.

 Instant powder mixes, consisting of dried rye bread and sugar, have become commercially available.
 These mixes are similar to ymerdrys, differing only by a more fine ground content.

 Variations

 A Norwegian dish exists of the same name, but is made of wheat flour, milk, beer, and sugar.
-Is a paler porridge, by comparison and is very rarely eaten today.
+It's a paler porridge, by comparison and is very rarely eaten today.
 In Denmark, it is called norsk øllebrød (Norwegian øllebrød).
 The Finnish porridge mämmi is also a similar traditional dish, made of barley malt.